New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 Cape May

 Cape May is one of New Jersey’s best destinations for couples, history lovers, beach travelers, and travelers who want a more polished shore town.
-It is known for Victorian architecture, boutique inns, restaurants, beaches, shopping, the Cape May Lighthouse, and a slower coastal pace.
+It is known for Victorian architecture, boutique inns, restaurants, beaches, shopping, the Cape May Lighthouse, birding, and a slower coastal pace.

 This is one of the strongest choices in New Jersey for a romantic getaway or a more relaxed beach trip.
 Cape May feels very different from the louder boardwalk towns, which is exactly why many travelers love it.